-Saudi Arabia and Thailand resume diplomatic relations after decades of tensions sparked by the blue diamond affair.
+Saudi Arabia and Thailand resume full diplomatic relations after decades of tensions sparked by the blue diamond affair.

 After 30 years of tensions marked by the blue diamond affair, Thailand and Saudi Arabia will resume full diplomatic relations.